anaran/PunchCardFox/PunchCardFirefoxOs/README2.md

 [1202248 – TypeError: navigator.mozApps.mgmt is undefined](https://bugzil.la/1202248)

-Best way there is to find the app via its shortcut properties.
+Find the installation directory in its dektop shortcut properties.

 It is likely located in `%APPDATA%`.

-Run its `uninstall\\webapp-uninstaller.exe`
+Run its `uninstall\webapp-uninstaller.exe`.